 May 19: Black Creek Greenway Bike Ride*

 Join Cary staff for a two-hour (estimated) bike tour along Cary’s scenic Black Creek Greenway.
-The tour departs from downtown Cary at 1:30 p.m.
+The tour departs from Town Hall Campus at 1:30 p.m.
+Meet at the fountain (see map location).
 Riders will travel down Academy Street and across Harrison Avenue to head over to the Black Creek Greenway.
 The group will ride roughly 4.5 miles to the new trailhead at Old Reedy Creek Road, stopping periodically along the way to talk about the safe routes to school project at Northwoods Elementary, rapid flashing beacons on Maynard Rd., new phases of the Black Creek Greenway that are in design as well as renovations to address the severe flood damage last summer, and the new Crabtree Creek Greenway.
 We’ll then enjoy a non-stop ride back to downtown Cary.
 Space is limited.
 Please contact Sandi Bailey to reserve your spot.
 We’ll see you on the trail!

 May 21: Cary Public Safety Day*